mtimjones/twitterfollow/README.md

 # twitterfollow
-Identify twitter users who you follow but do not follow you back.
+Simple ruby script to identify people you follow that don't follow you back.

+This script depends upon the Twitter gem.
+This can be installed with:

+sudo gem install twitter